 Water Region: All - These fish will swim in all areas of the aquarium.

-The Glowlight Tetra are generally a good community fish.
-They will do best kept in schools of 5 or more fish.
-They can be kept with other livebearers, danios, rasboras, other tetras, most gouramis and peaceful bottom dwellers.
+Glowlight Tetra are generally a good community fish.
+They will do best kept in schools of 5 or more.
+Good tankmates include other livebearers, danios, rasboras, other tetras, most gouramis, and peaceful bottom dwellers.

-Same species - conspecifics: Yes - Will appreciate a school of 5 or more of its own kind.
+Same species - conspecifics: Yes - This fish will appreciate a school of 5 or more of its own kind.